mawicks/mvarch/README.md

 ![Historic Volatility](figures/fig1.png)

-Get simulated results using a Monte Carlo simulation for the next `SIMULATION_PERIODS` days, by drawing sampling the model output for `SIMULATION_SAMPLES` times.
+Get simulated results using a Monte Carlo simulation for the next `SIMULATION_PERIODS` days, by sampling the model output for `SIMULATION_SAMPLES` times.
+Note that we compute the total return over the simulation period by using `exp(cumsum)` which is different from just the sum of the log returns.
 The resulting standard deviations and correlations could be fed into a portfolio optimization routine that chooses an allocation among the symbols that minimizes the standard deviation subject to some other constraints (e.g., return).